MLPerf version 5.0, which measures AI infrastructure performance, has been released, with results published by NVIDIA, AMD, Intel, and others.

 — MLCommons (@MLCommons) April 2, 2025

-MLPerf Inference is a benchmark that spans both data center and edge systems to measure how fast systems can run AI and machine learning (ML) models across a variety of workloads.
+MLPerf Inference is a benchmark that covers both data center and edge systems and measures how fast systems can run AI and machine learning (ML) models across a variety of workloads.
 MLPerf Inference is an open-source, peer-reviewed benchmark suite designed to create a level playing field to drive innovation, performance, and energy efficiency across the industry.

 'Llama 2 70B Interactive for low-latency applications' adds low-latency requirements to the Llama 2 70B benchmark.
-This benchmark reflects industry trends such as conversational chatbots, next-generation inference systems, and agent systems, which require the system under test (SUT) to meet more stringent system response metrics such as time to first token (TTFT) and time per output token (TPOT).
+This benchmark reflects industry trends such as conversational chatbots, next-generation reasoning systems, and agent systems, and requires the system under test (SUT) to meet more stringent system response metrics such as time to first token (TTFT) and time per output token (TPOT).

 'RGAT' is a benchmark for data centers that implements the

 'Automotive PointPainting for 3D object detection' is a new benchmark targeted at edge computing devices, specifically automobiles.
-Announced in summer 2024 as a 'Minimum Viable Product' benchmark, it provides a proxy for an important edge computing scenario: 3D object detection in camera feeds in applications such as self-driving cars.
+It is part of a 'Minimum Viable Product' benchmark released in summer 2024 and provides a proxy for an important edge computing scenario: 3D object detection in camera feeds in applications such as self-driving cars.

 The MLPerf Inference v5.0 benchmark test using Llama 2 70B measures generative AI inference workloads.
-The rate of submissions of benchmark scores for this test has increased 2.5 times over the past year, and MLCommons has stated that 'generative AI is gaining momentum.'
+The rate of submissions for this test has increased 2.5x over the past year, and MLCommons has stated that 'generative AI is gaining momentum.'

 Comparing test submission scores using Llama 2 70B with previous versions, the median score was 2x faster and the best score was 3.3x faster than Inference v4.0.

-'Much of the ecosystem is tackling the adoption of generative AI head-on, and it's clear that the performance benchmarking feedback loop is at work,' said David Kanter, MLPerf lead at MLCommons.
-'We're seeing an unprecedented influx of new accelerators, with hardware paired with new software techniques, including hardware-software alignment support for the FP4 format.
+'Much of the ecosystem is tackling the adoption of generative AI head-on, and it's clear that a performance benchmark feedback loop is at work,' said David Kanter, MLPerf lead at MLCommons.
+'We're seeing an unprecedented new generation of accelerators, paired with new software technologies, including hardware-software alignment support for the FP4 format.
 These advancements are driving the community to set new records in generative AI inference performance.'

-The benchmark results also include benchmark scores for six processors that are either newly released or soon to be shipped:
+The benchmark results also include benchmark scores for the following six processors that are either newly released or will soon be shipping:

 ・Intel Xeon 6980P